MartonMolditz/travel-list/README.md

 By packing status (i.e., packed items moved to the end of the list).</ul>
 <b>Clear List Function:<b>

-<ul>Clears all items from the list, with a confirmation prompt before deletion.</ul>
+<li>Clears all items from the list, with a confirmation prompt before deletion.</li>
 <b>Status Information at the Bottom of the Page:</b>

-<ul>Displays the total number of items, packed items, and the overall percentage of completion.
-When all items are packed, the page displays a message indicating readiness for the trip.</ul>
+Displays the total number of items, packed items, and the overall percentage of completion.
+When all items are packed, the page displays a message indicating readiness for the trip.